codewithdary/laravel-collections/README.md

 ```

 ## 4. contains()
-The contains() method will find out whether a collection contains a given item that you pass in as a closure.
+The contains() method will find out whether a collection contains a given item that you pass in as a closure

 ```ruby